Wera Tools: Corporate structure

 Wera Tools is a global tool manufacturer.
 Its global headquarters and European sales team is based in Wuppertal, Germany.
 Wera has wholly owned regional subsidiaries, for example in the United Kingdom (based in Chesterfield, Derbyshire, England) and North America (based in Ontario, Canada), where it is known as Wera Tools Inc. Outside these areas, the company operates through a network of sales agents and wholesalers.
 Wera is a privately held company and employs more than 1,500 people.
 The company was fully acquired by Bitburger Holding in 2016.

 Wera Tools designs and manufactures more than 3,000 tools for both manual and power tool applications at its German headquarters and its factories in Bystřice and Třebíč in the Czech Republic.
 Through its subsidiary Wera Tool Rebels GmbH, the company operates a Tool Rebels online shop for customers.

 Products and brands

-Wera is a manufacturer and developer of screwdriving tools.
-The company also improves tools to make them more efficient and to combine several tool types.
-For example, the company develops open-end spanners or ratchets with improved functionality.
-Overall, Wera develops and sells products such as screwdrivers and screwdriver bits, ratchets and sockets, nut-spinners and L-keys as well as sets and compact tools.
+Wera develops and sells products such as screwdrivers and screwdriver bits, ratchets and sockets, nut-spinners and L-keys as well as sets and compact tools.

 Wera is known for its line of screwdrivers featuring the distinctive Kraftform shape handle.
 This design is based around the contours of the hand during screwdriver use, and uses a specifically designed combination of ergonomic soft zones and smooth, hard zones.
 The distinctive 'crowns' from this handle are used as part of the Wera logo.

 Main German competitors are the manufacturer Wiha Tools, Gedore, Knipex and Hazet.

-Other key Wera developments and well-known brands include:
+Other Wera developments and brands include: